春江暮客

 • namespace is your object storage namespace (e.g., cnquu99shcea), as identified earlier.

-If the command runs without errors, you can check if the synchronization was successful by:
+If the command runs without errors, you can check whether the mount works and whether writes are visible by:

 cd object